Kuadrant/kuadrant-controller/doc/service-discovery-oas-service.md

-# Setup HTTP routing rules from OpenAPI served by the service
+# HTTP routing rules from OpenAPI served by the service

 This guide shows how to define the routing rules from the [OpenAPI Specification (OAS) 3.x](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.2.md)